giellalt/lang-sme/sme.md

  @D.CmpOnly.FALSE@@D.CmpPref.TRUE@@D.NeedNoun.ON@ ENDLEX2 ;

-The `@D.CmpOnly.FALSE@` flag diacritic is ued to disallow words tagged with +CmpNP/Only to end here.
+The `@D.CmpOnly.FALSE@` flag diacritic is used to disallow words tagged with +CmpNP/Only to end here.
 The `@D.NeedNoun.ON@` flag diacritic is used to block illegal compounds.